Dhamodharan2006/MixQuant-Sensitivity-Aware-Mixed-Precision-Quantization/README.md

 1. **Per-tensor fake-quant caused catastrophic collapse.** An early version of the sensitivity sweep used a single min-max scale per weight tensor, which let outlier weights blow out the scale for the entire matrix — perplexity exploded to 100,000+.
 Fixed by moving to per-channel scaling, which brought results back into a sane range.
 2. **QLoRA overfitting on a small calibration slice.** An initial run trained for 150 steps on a 4,000-token training slice; training loss fell steadily while held-out perplexity got dramatically worse after ~20-30 steps.
 Fixed by checkpointing every 5 steps and stopping at the empirically best point (15 steps), rather than a fixed large step count.
-3. **Simulated vs. real quantization mismatch.** The first full pipeline used a custom fake-quant function for the mixed-precision and QAT rows, while the uniform baselines used real `bitsandbytes` kernels — an invalid comparison between two different quantization methods.
-Fixed by rewriting the mixed-precision and QAT paths to use real `bnb.nn.Linear4bit` / `Linear8bitLt` layers throughout, making every row in the final table method-consistent.
+3. **Simulated vs. real quantization mismatch.** The first full pipeline used a custom fake-quant function for the mixed-precision and QLoRA rows, while the uniform baselines used real `bitsandbytes` kernels — an invalid comparison between two different quantization methods.
+Fixed by rewriting the mixed-precision and QLoRA paths to use real `bnb.nn.Linear4bit` / `Linear8bitLt` layers throughout, making every row in the final table method-consistent.

 ---